 ‘Fun For The Whole Family’

-The museum is delighted to announce that it will re-open from Friday 10th July for visitors.
-Please be aware however that due to Covid-19 restrictions certain exhibits will have limited access and a one way system will be in place for both the safety of our volunteers and visitors alike.
+The museum is delighted to announce that it has now re-opened for visitors.
+Please be aware that from the 8th August 2020 following government Covid-19 guidelines face masks are compulsory when visiting and certain exhibits will have limited access and a one way system will be in place for both the safety of our volunteers and visitors alike.
 We also request that all visitors pay by card/contactless whenever possible.
+PLEASE NOTE Booking of tickets is not neccesary.

 Please note summer opening hours are now in operation.